lotharschulz/hellogodocker/README.md

 $ docker version -f '{{.Server.Experimental}}'
 true
 ```
-_Docker on Mac OS offers to set this via UI as well.
+_Docker on Mac OS offers to set the experimental functions via UI as well.
 That would be Preferences->Daemon->Advanced._

 #### blog post
 [let’s go build a minimal docker image](https://www.lotharschulz.info/2018/10/01/lets-go-build-a-minimal-docker-image/)